-Pull up on the rear of the floor mat to unlock each retainer and remove.
+1. Pull up on the rear of the floor mat to unlock the retainers and remove.

-Reinstall by lining up the floor mat retainer openings over the carpet retainers and snap into position.

-Make sure the floor mat is properly secured in place.
+- 2. Reinstall by lining up the floor mat retainer openings over the carpet retainers and snap into position. - Make sure the floor mat is properly secured in place.
 Verify the floor mat does not interfere with the pedals.